docsforadobe/javascript-tools-guide/4 - User-Interface Tools/control-objects.rst

 A drop-down list with zero or more items.
-Calls the :ref:`control-event-onchange` callback if the item selection is changed by a script or the user, or if the object's :ref:`control-object-notify` method is called.
+Calls the :ref:`control-event-onchange` callback if the item selection is changed by a script or the user, or if the object's :ref:`controlobj-notify` method is called.

 To add to a window ``w``::